FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Setup/AlignmentDialog.png)

 Speakers alignments section lets _SPAT Revolution_ compute the delay and gain for the selected speaker arrangement.
-To help to deal with them with complex systems, several methods are provided, allowing adapting your alignment according ot the wanted behavior:
+To help to deal with them with complex systems, several methods are provided, allowing adapting your alignment according to the wanted behavior:

 - **Spherical**: will align speaker according to a sphere.
 The farthest speaker will determine the sphere radius. _This is the old behavior of the compute feature._
 - **Cartesian with minimum delay**: will align the speakers according to straight lines.
-- **Cartesian with symmetry**: will align left/right and front/back speakers according to symmetrical straight lines.
+- **Cartesian with symmetry**: will align left/right and front/back speakers according to symmetrical straight lines. _A typical use case will be to help to deal with an asymmetrical arrangement._

 Alignment can be made on the all arrangement, but also selecting a certain speaker orientation type.
 It is possible to select the speakers on each the alignment will be done according to their orientation.

-!>